-They do not quit doughnuts undecorated in Japan: in fact, they offer they given them cute little pet cat encounters.
-Aww.
+They do not quit doughnuts undecorated in Japan: actually, they provide they given them cute little pet cat encounters.

 10. Environment-friendly tea hot cakes

-Not your average hot cake, that is actually for certain … they’re eco-friendly, for a begin.
+Not your average hot cake, that’s surely … they’re eco-friendly, for a begin.

 11. Castella birthday cake

-Now a speciality of Nagasaki, the cake was originally brought to Japan by Portuguese sellers in the 16th century … clearly a timeless standard, after that.
+Now a specialty of Nagasaki, the cake was originally delivered to Japan by Portuguese sellers within the 16th century … a timeless standard, then.

 12. Piggy panna cotta

-Based on the traditional Japanese recipe, this Japanese-style panna cotta couldn’t be cuter if it tried.
-Oh dear… looks like we’re investing in a piggy-shaped mould tray.
+Based on the normal Japanese recipe, this Japanese-style panna cotta couldn’t be cuter if it tried.
+Oh dear… it seems like we’re investing during a piggy-shaped mold tray.

 13. Mitarashi Dango

-A conventional Japanese treat– these wonderful rounds of rice flour have actually been appreciated in Japan given that the 17th century.
+A conventional Japanese treat– these wonderful rounds of rice flour have been appreciated in Japan as long as the 17th century.
 Occasionally basic is finest.

 14. Strawberry daifuku

-Strawberries covered in Anko (sweet red bean paste) and then mochi (glutinous rice).
-A modern-day interpretation of two classic Japanese sugary foods– as well as my god, it functions.
+Strawberries covered in Anko (sweet red bean paste) then mochi (glutinous rice).
+A modern-day interpretation of two classic Japanese sugary foods– also as my god, it functions.